isc-projects/kea/doc/sphinx/arm/hooks-rbac.rst

 .. note::

-    Since Kea 1.7.x the RBAC is no longer limited to teh Control Agent: it can be used by any other server supporting HTTP/HTTPS control sockets e.g. DHCPv4, DHCPv6 and DDNS servers.
+    Since Kea 2.7.2 the RBAC is no longer limited to the Control Agent: it can be used by any other server supporting HTTP/HTTPS control sockets e.g. DHCPv4, DHCPv6 and DDNS servers.